-(31)(41) "School election" has the meaning provided in 20-20-101.
+- (30)(40) "Registrar" means the county election administrator and any regularly appointed deputy or assistant election administrator. - 7 (31)(41) "School election" has the meaning provided in 20-20-101. - 8 (32)(42) "School election filing officer" means the filing officer with whom the declarations for nomination 9 for school district office were filed or with whom the school ballot issue was filed. - (33)(43) "School recount board" means the board authorized pursuant to 20-20-420 to perform recount duties in school elections. - (34)(44) "Signature envelope" means an envelope that contains a secrecy envelope and ballot and that is designed to: - (a) allow election officials, upon examination of the outside of the envelope, to determine that the ballot is being submitted by someone who is in fact a qualified elector and who has not already voted; and - (b) allow it to be used in the United States mail. - (35)(45) "Special election" means an election other than a statutorily scheduled primary or general election held at any time for any purpose provided by law.
+It may be held in conjunction with a statutorily scheduled election. - 20 (36)(46) "Statewide voter registration list" means the voter registration list established and maintained 21 pursuant to 13-2-107 and 13-2-108. - 22 (47) "Support or oppose", including any variations of the term, means: - (a) using express words, including but not limited to "vote", "oppose", "support", "elect", "defeat", or "reject", that call for the nomination, election, or defeat of one or more clearly identified candidates, the election or defeat of one or more political parties, or the passage or defeat of one or more ballot issues submitted to voters in an election; or - (b) otherwise referring to or depicting one or more clearly identified candidates, political parties, or ballot issues in a manner that is susceptible of no reasonable interpretation other than as a call for the nomination, election, or defeat of the candidate in an election, the election or defeat of the political party, or the passage or defeat of the ballot issue or other question submitted to the voters in an election.

-1 (33)(43) "School recount board" means the board authorized pursuant to 20-20-420 to perform recount 2 duties in school elections.
+(37)(48) "Transfer form" means a form prescribed by the secretary of state that may be filled out by an elector to transfer the elector's registration when the elector's residence address has changed within the county.

-(34)(44) "Signature envelope" means an envelope that contains a secrecy envelope and ballot and that is designed to:
+(38)(49) "Valid vote" means a vote that has been counted as valid or determined to be valid as provided in 13-15-206.

-- (a) allow election officials, upon examination of the outside of the envelope, to determine that the ballot is being submitted by someone who is in fact a qualified elector and who has not already voted; and - (b) allow it to be used in the United States mail.
+- (39)(50) "Voted ballot" means a ballot that is: - (a) deposited in the ballot box at a polling place; - (b) received at the election administrator's office; or - 8 (c) returned to a place of deposit.

-- (35)(45) "Special election" means an election other than a statutorily scheduled primary or general election held at any time for any purpose provided by law.
-It may be held in conjunction with a statutorily scheduled election. - (36)(46) "Statewide voter registration list" means the voter registration list established and maintained pursuant to 13-2-107 and 13-2-108. - 13 (47) "Support or oppose", including any variations of the term, means: - (a) using express words, including but not limited to "vote", "oppose", "support", "elect", "defeat", or "reject", that call for the nomination, election, or defeat of one or more clearly identified candidates, the election or defeat of one or more political parties, or the passage or defeat of one or more ballot issues submitted to voters in an election; or - (b) otherwise referring to or depicting one or more clearly identified candidates, political parties, or ballot issues in a manner that is susceptible of no reasonable interpretation other than as a call for the nomination, election, or defeat of the candidate in an election, the election or defeat of the political party, or the passage or defeat of the ballot issue or other question submitted to the voters in an election. - (37)(48) "Transfer form" means a form prescribed by the secretary of state that may be filled out by an elector to transfer the elector's registration when the elector's residence address has changed within the county. - 24 (38)(49) "Valid vote" means a vote that has been counted as valid or determined to be valid as provided 25 in 13-15-206. - 26 (39)(50) "Voted ballot" means a ballot that is: - 27 (a) deposited in the ballot box at a polling place; - 28 (b) received at the election administrator's office; or - 29 (c) returned to a place of deposit. - 30 (40)(51) "Voting system" or "system" means any machine, device, technology, or equipment used to automatically record, tabulate, or process the vote of an elector cast on a paper ballot."
+(40)(51) "Voting system" or "system" means any machine, device, technology, or equipment used to automatically record, tabulate, or process the vote of an elector cast on a paper ballot."